SWIFTSIM/swiftsimio-joss-paper/paper.md

 simulations are now using at least 10 times as many particles as this, making an analysis pipeline that reads the whole array each time expensive in the best case and infeasible in the worst.
-There are two useful properties of this data: it is stored in the HDF5 format, allowing for easy slicing, and usually users are interested in a very small sub-set of the data, usually less than 1%, at a time.
+There are two useful properties of this data: it is stored in the HDF5 format [@hdf5], allowing for easy slicing, and usually users are interested in a very small sub-set of the data, usually less than 1%, at a time.